8 Things To Do Before Trying to Get Pregnant

 1 – Talk with your partner.
 Before trying to get pregnant, it’s very important to make sure that you and your partner are on the same page about getting pregnant.
 You’ll definitely want the emotional support once you do become pregnant.
 This will also add to the excitement of trying to get pregnant.

 2 – Schedule a preconception visit with your doctor.
-If you’re thinking about trying to get pregnant, you’ll want to schedule a preconception visit with your gynecologist.
+If you’re thinking about trying to get pregnant, you’ll want to schedule a preconception visit with your gynecologist such as this gynecologist in Odessa, TX.
 If it’s been a long time since your last wellness exam, you’ll definitely want to do this right away.
-The doctor may also give you a prescription for prenatal vitamins.
+The gynecology doctor may also give you a prescription for prenatal vitamins.

 3 – Give up drinking, smoking, and drugs.
 You’ll want to be as healthy as possible and the best way to do this is to stop drinking alcohol, smoking or doing drugs.
 There is help available if you need it.